DrKrar/GeoEfficiency.jl/README.md

 # Accurate Geometrical Efficiency Calculator (GeoEfficiency)

 The Package `GeoEfficiency`, an officially registered Julia program, provides a set of tools  to calculate the geometrical efficiency in a fast and accurate way.
-The Package models a radiation detector irradiated by a radiative source.
+The Package models a radiation detector irradiated by a radiactive source.
 The Package relay directly on numerical evaluation of closed form analytical formula describing the geometrical efficiency.

 ## The following list show the current and planed features:-
+the checked items represent allready present feature.

  - [x] support of widely used detector geometries.
       - [x] `cylinder` detectors.